Mental Models in JavaScript

 console.log(counter()); // Output: 2- The

-function returns an inner function that retains access tocount
+createCounterfunction returns an inner function that retains access tocount, creating a persistent scope forcountacross calls.

 - The